Skip to content

 Hero image with the icon of a megaphone representing marketing.

 Seemingly overnight, artificial intelligence (AI) writing became really...intelligent.
-As a content marketer, learning that ChatGPT was creating entire SEO articles that sound pretty close to human writing was a bit chilling.
+As a content marketer, learning that ChatGPT and other large language models (LLMs) were creating entire SEO articles that sound pretty close to human writing was a bit chilling.

 Table of contents: